 There are so many different French fashion brands!
 If you love Parisian girl style and you want to know what Parisian girls are actually wearing in their day-to-day lives, here is a list of the coolest Parisian fashion brands right now.

 If you always wanted to Frenchify your closet, here are some of the best Parisian brands to help you look more Parisian.
 There are some staple brands that Parisian girls can’t live without.
-Some of them are well-known Parisian designers such as Chanel, Dior, Celine, or Isabelle Marant.
-Whereas others are newer, more affordable and cooler high-street startups like Sézane.
+Some of them are well-known French fashion designers such as Chanel, Dior, Louis Vuitton, or Balmain.
+Whereas others are newer, more affordable, and cooler high-street startups like Sézane.
 I’ve compiled for you a list of the best Parisian fashion brands to help you look like a true Parisian without trying too hard or spending too much.

 If you love the Parisian style, I’m sure you already know Sézane the French fashion brand created by Morgane Sézalory in 2013.
 Sézane is one of the Parisian clothing brands that offer quality pieces at accessible prices.
 In addition, there is no overproduction and more than 2/3 of Sezane models are produced in Europe.